 - Nobody says ‘but surely nobody really uses the internet?’.
 I don’t miss that.

 - We’re still discussing how much it’s ok to say in public.
 Cluetrain is still (ever more?) relevant, but cluetrain attitudes are by no means ubiquitous (and perhaps shouldn’t be?).

 - We’re still wasting as much time making things work in IE6.
 The cost of that work shows up in higher costs to our clients, or less time to add useful features to our apps.
 IE6 stubbornly won’t die in the UK public sector.
 It should.
 IE6 must die.
 Plus, in a wonderfully staged and widely-shared piece of pseudo-science, IE makes you stupid :P.

 - Lower cost, open source and / or web-hosted apps are winning.
 There has been plenty of coverage about expensive IT consultants ripping off Whitehall.
 I have no commentary on that story as I don’t know the details (Dave Briggs does have a nice roundup though) – but I do believe that simpler, lower cost, more flexible software and apps will win the day.
 Stuff has to be good, but it no longer has to be gold-plated and managed to death. (obligatory link to our simpler, lower cost, more flexible software and apps).

 - There are more and more digital democracy heroes: individuals and teams who want to get stuff done, will take responsibility, take (some) risks, and are literate about both digital tech and people.
 Because keeping stuff human matters.
 These people inspire us 🙂

-After a turbulent 2010 (and a lot of turmoil for our public sector friends and clients), I’m seeing more and more great stuff in the UK, and abroad (hello Australia).
+After a turbulent 2010 (and a lot of turmoil for our public sector friends and clients), I’m seeing more and more great stuff in the UK, and abroad (hello Australia and New Zealand).
 I’m bullish about the potential of digital democracy to build a more inclusive, more responsive, more rewarding society.
 Times are interesting – and in a good way.